Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 ActiveCampaign — Good Alternative for Email Automation

 ActiveCampaign is an advanced marketing automation platform and a worthy alternative if you want to set up complex drip sequences.
+It’s an excellent email automation comparison point against Klaviyo.

-Pricing: Starts at $15/month for up to 1,000 contacts and 10,000 emails/mo | 14-day free trial available.
+ActiveCampaign Pricing: Starts at $15/month for up to 1,000 contacts and 10,000 emails/mo | 14-day free trial available.

 During our tests, ActiveCampaign felt like a more mature platform than Klaviyo when it came to managing deeper customer journeys.
-The platform isn’t just about email — it pulls in SMS, CRM tasks, lead scoring, landing pages, and even dynamic site messaging inside the same flow.
+The platform isn’t just about email—it pulls in SMS, CRM tasks, lead scoring, landing pages, and even dynamic site messaging inside the same flow.

 Unlike Klaviyo, where it’s easy to get tangled in segmentation and data mapping early, ActiveCampaign’s workflow templates help you set up advanced automations faster.
 This was primarily because of the AI-powered tools inside ActiveCampaign which recommended flow steps, auto-generated branded email templates and offered smart headline suggestions.